LC-Linkous/AntennaCalculationAutotuningTool/README.md

 ## Organization

-The siplified projct structure is shown below.
+The simplified project structure is shown below.
 Full file structure will be updated in the documentation for future collaboration efforts.
 ```python
 .
 ├── AntennaCalculationAndAutotuning